igorline/slither_wiki/Detector-Documentation.md

     }
 ```

 `callme` contains a reentrancy.
-The reentrancy is benign because it's exploitation would have the same effect as two consecutive calls.
+The reentrancy is benign because its exploitation would have the same effect as two consecutive calls.

 ### Recommendation
 Apply the [`check-effects-interactions` pattern](http://solidity.readthedocs.io/en/v0.4.21/security-considerations.html#re-entrancy).